 On Saturday, June 29 there will be a concert in the morning which is required for all campers.
 Saturday afternoon and all day Sunday there are recreation activities planned.
 See the sample schedule for more details.

 Detailed information about check-in, check-out, and everything in between can be found in the Camp Handbook.

 All campers must bring their instrument with them to camp. (percussionists only need to bring sticks and mallets (timpani and marimba), stick bag and practice pads).
 If you do not own your own instrument, we suggest speaking with your music teacher about borrowing your school instrument for the duration of camp.

 The instrument that you select during camp registration is the instrument that you must play at camp.
 If you would like to change your instrument to a different one after you register, please contact our office prior to the start of your camp.

 Campers also need to bring a folding music stand and their instrument accessories.
 Learn more about packing for camp.

-Our instructors include FSU professors and College of Music alumni and doctoral students.
+Our 2019 conductors include FSU professors, College of Music alumni, and doctoral students.

 Professor of Music Education and Director of Bands